madnuttah/unbound-docker/doc/DETAILS.md

 When NLnet Labs publishes a new stable Unbound release, the image will be built, pushed to Docker Hub, tagged and released -including the required signing by my bot [`@madnuttah-bot`](https://github.com/madnuttah-bot) according to the repo's strict security policies- to GitHub on a week-daily schedule without sacrificing security measures like SHA256 verification of the downloaded source tarball.
 As I take your network security serious, I am still able and very commited to manually update the image as soon as security fixes of the images components were released.
 The same applies to the OpenSSL build environment when an OpenSSL update got released.

 The `latest` image is scanned for vulnerabilities using the [Aqua Security Trivy](https://trivy.dev/) and [Docker Scout](https://docs.docker.com/scout/) vulnerability scan on a recurring 12 hour schedule.
 If vulnerabilities have been detected, they'll show up in the `scan` of [CD Security Scan](https://github.com/madnuttah/unbound-docker/actions/workflows/cd-security-scan.yaml).
 The `canary` build shows the results in the workflow's run details.
-You need to be logged into GitHub to see the log files.
+You need to be logged into GitHub to view the logs.

 ## Installation